By Beth Thomas Hertz

 “The idea was that when you have a lot of children in the house, they are exposed to more colds and more dirt,” says allergist Mark Holbreich, MD.
 “The hygiene hypothesis has changed over the years to now suggest that as children are exposed to fewer infections, get immunizations and live in cleaner environments, they develop more allergies.”

-And it could depend on the type of bacteria present in an environment.
+It could also depend on the type of bacteria present in an environment.
 Some children may be exposed to more helpful bacteria that can build immunity to allergens, while others may be exposed to more harmful bacteria that can predispose them to asthma.
+Research is ongoing.

-Reviewed by Bradley Chipps, MD, Eileen Censullo, RRT and Andrea Holka, executive director of AIRE Nebraska
+Reviewed by Bradley Chipps, MD and Eileen Censullo, RRT